ssfsx17/ffpnp/GMGuide.md

 - Defense is doubled.
 - Magic Defense is halved.

+**Multiattacking:**

+- Attacks twice per action.

 **Poisonous:**

 - The monster's attacks always attempt to cause Poison status on hit.

+**Power-Attacking:**

+- On the first round of combat, flip a coin.
+On a heads, the monster attacks during the first round.
+- The monster skips its action every 2nd round.
+- Attack Damage is increased by 50%.
+- Accuracy is increased by 50.

+**Raging:**

+- The monster enters Berserk status upon taking physical damage.

 **Rare:**